bibek-bhusal03/bibek-bhusal03/README.md

 # Hi there, I'm Bibek 👋

-## I'm a front-end developer, designer!!
+## I'm a MERN Stack developer/ Designer!!

-- 🌱 I’m currently learning back-end development
+- 🌱 I’m currently diving deep into back-end development
 - 👯 I’m looking to work with more clients
 - 🥅 2023 Goals: Learn more about front-end & back-end
 - ⚡ Fun fact: I love to read and workout